 Learn to Use and Appreciate the Weeds

-“Weeds” are just plants that grow without being planted – or where you may not want them – but they serve a purpose.
+“Weeds” are just plants that grow without planting – or where you may not want them.
+They serve a purpose.
 I always tell the boys, “Nature abhors a vacuum.”
-If there is an empty niche, it will be filled.
+If there is an empty niche, nature fill it.
 Our weeds hold the soil in place, plow compacted subsoil, draw up nutrients, provide medicine, feed wildlife (and people) – they are a treasure, not a curse.
 As you tend your yard and garden and the soil improves, unwanted volunteers will either disappear on their own, or be much easier to manage.

 - Wildflowers of Wisconsin